 The El Dorado Cantina is a family-owned Mexican restaurant located just a few blocks west of the Strip.
 There's a large selection of street tacos--carne asada, carnitas, al pastor, cochinita, pulled chicken, and vegetarian corn rajas tacos--three to a platter with cilantro rice and refried or black beans.
 The extensive menu has plenty of other selections as well, including burgers made with grass-fed beef.
 Several gluten-free and vegan dishes are available.
 The restaurant uses food that's free from antibiotics, pesticides, and steroids, and lists its food suppliers on its website.
 It's a popular place for locals, including some of Las Vegas' resident celebrities.

 The Burger Bar at Mandalay Bay was one of the first upscale burger restaurants in Las Vegas--and it continues to serve delicious burgers, fries, and shakes.
-Renown Chef Hubert Keller's take on burgers elevates the ordinary hamburger, with patties made from beef, buffalo and toppings like like tapenade, roasted pineapple or fried egg.
-The American Classic is everything a burger lover could want--Angus beef, cheese, bacon, tomato and onion–or you could splurge with the $60 Rossini: Kobe beef, sauteed foie gras, and shaved truffles.
+Renown Chef Hubert Keller's take on burgers elevates the ordinary hamburger, with patties made from beef, buffalo and toppings like tapenade, roasted pineapple or fried egg.
+The American Classic is everything a burger lover could want--Angus beef, cheese, bacon, tomato and onion, plus skinny fries, for $15.
+The Hangover Burger with Angus beef, special hangover sauce, lettuce and fries is $13.75, and even the Surf and Turf (Angus and shrimp) is just under $20.
 Look for the typical sides like fries, onion rings, and pickles, and a tempting array of shakes (many spiked with alcohol) for dessert.

-Ellis Island Cafe has been a favorite of Las Vegas locals and visitors for decades.
-Located inside the small, unpretentious Ellis Island Casino Hotel Brewery, the cafe is open 24/7, serving up breakfast dishes, steaks, sandwiches, burgers, pasta and a host of other dishes.
+Village Pub and Cafe (formerly Ellis Island Cafe) has been a favorite of Las Vegas locals and visitors for decades.
+Located inside the unpretentious Ellis Island Casino Hotel Brewery, the cafe serves up breakfast dishes, steaks, sandwiches, burgers, pasta and a host of other dishes.
 The King Cut Prime Rib is one of the restaurant's most popular items, but the wide array of options gives diners a selection that can't be beat, and at some of the best prices in town.
 Since Ellis Island is also a brewery, as a bonus you can enjoy a hand-crafted beer with your meal.
-Since the cafe is open around the clock, it's a perfect place to stop for middle-of-the-night cravings, or after one of those late nights out on the Strip.
-Just be sure to come hungry because the portions are generous, even while the prices are low.
+Since the cafe is open 24/7, it's a perfect place to stop for middle-of-the-night cravings.
+Ask about the Top Sirloin Steak Special, which might not be on the menu but is well-known as one of the best steak specials in town.